nada-abuzaid/nada-abuzaid/README.md

 Member at [@SadeemClub](https://www.facebook.com/SadeemClub)

-Student in the 11th cohort of the <a href="https://gazaskygeeks.com/coders-career-accelerator-course/">Career Accelerator Program</a> at GSG
+Graduated from the 11th cohort of the <a href="https://gazaskygeeks.com/coders-career-accelerator-course/">Career Accelerator Program</a> at GSG

+Full-stack Developer at Google For Startups

 </p>